Realizing human rights and ending poverty in Dominican Republic

 Inspired by the Jewish commitment to justice, we support organizations working to overcome poverty and oppression.
 Our small, grassroots grantees are rooted in communities, where they empower local people to identify their most critical concerns and take action to address injustice.
 We also support groups that organize broader movements for social change, influencing governments and policymakers to respect and promote human rights.

-Projects in Dominican Republic
+Recent Projects in Dominican Republic

 Movimiento De Mujeres Dominico Haitiana (MUDHA)